mbrav/mbrav.github.io/_projects/sleep-data-abyss.markdown

 ---
 layout: post
 title: "Sleep Data Abyss"
 date: 2016-10-14
 image: "https://c1.staticflickr.com/9/8600/29629268244_e10ab41e98.jpg"
 excerpt: "A meditation on our relation with our personal data.
-If we constantly extract meaning out of our personal data, what do we accomplish as humans?."
+If we constantly extract meaning out of our personal data, what do we accomplish as humans?"
 medium: "Web Art / Data Visualization "
 ---